 What is email sender reputation?

 Experienced email marketers know that it’s not just about getting the job done.
 It’s about getting the job done right the first time.
 You don’t want to invest time crafting a beautiful, well-designed email campaign, hit send, and then have it land in the spam folder of your subscribers.
-This won’t generate revenue and will cause you to do double the work.
+This won’t generate revenue and will make you do double the work.

-How email providers assess sender reputation
+How email providers calculate sender reputation

 - Quality of contacts to whom that IP address is sending messages